 Franklin will continue to maintain control of the growth of commercial and residential properties on its eastside, and will have the county as an ally as the city prepares to ask the Indiana Department of Transportation for a new Interstate 65 exit at Earlywood Drive, Mayor Steve Barnett said.

-Whiteland leaders did not participate much in negotiations.
-The map still includes all of the annexed parcels in Whiteland, and everything east of the I-65 and Whiteland Road interchange.
+Whiteland leaders did not participate as much as other communities in negotiations, county officials said.
+The map still includes all of the unannexed parcels in Whiteland, and everything east of the I-65 and Whiteland Road interchange.

 The county earlier this year joined cities and towns in the practice of establishing tax-increment financing (TIF) districts with the Interstate 69 TIF.